AntonyTan/Todo-App/README.md

-A deployed version can be found at https://todo-awt.herokuapp.com/
+A demo can be found at https://todo-awt.herokuapp.com/

+A web app that allows users to log in, add, delete, edit, and complete tasks on a personal todo list.
+Created for users who wish to write down tasks to complete without installing an app and want a single registration process.

-A todo-app created using the PERN stack and uses JWT for authorisation.
+Created using the PERN stack.
+Uses Bcrypt and JWT for authentication and authorisation.

 Supports PC and Mobile screens.